SMBRelay Bible 6: SMBRelay attacks on corporate users part 2

 In addition to the last blog post, we have found some specified files, which can give us necessary UNC-request from a user without attention to him.

-All of us know about “autorun.inf” and problems which it gives to common users via many kinds of viruses.
-Thereby, there are interesting things: autorun.inf can cause UNC-request by Explorer and it works with a Mapped Network Drives.
-But a last patch for Windows OS disables the Autorun functionality.
+All of us know about “autorun.inf” and problems which it gives to common users via different viruses.
+Thereby, there are some interesting facts: autorun.inf can cause UNC-request by Explorer and it works with a Mapped Network Drives.
+But the last patch for Windows OS disables the Autorun functionality.

 – .SCF file – Explorer Shell Command File.

 This is a special file type, which contains commands for Windows Explorer.
 The example of such file is “ToggleDesktop” button.
-But information about all commands and all capabilities of the file type is not available.
-But this file extension “is one of the special ones that remains hidden even if you instruct Windows to show file extensions”.
+However the information about all commands and all capabilities of the file type is not available, this file extension “is one of the special ones that remains hidden even if you instruct Windows to show file extensions”.